-- If you plan on applying for student grants or loans, please complete the FAFSA and check your MyTCC Financial Aid Dashboard for outstanding documents. - If you will be paying out of pocket, ensure that you come to the NSO session with the ability to pay in full or to set up a payment arrangement. - If you are a Tulsa Achieves Student, complete the Tulsa Achieves Program Agreement form and your FAFSA.
+- If you plan on applying for student grants or loans, please complete the FAFSA and check your MyTCC Financial Aid Dashboard for outstanding documents. - If you will be paying out of pocket, ensure that you come to your New Student Orientation session with the ability to pay in full or to set up a payment arrangement. - If you are a Tulsa Achieves Student, complete the Tulsa Achieves Program Agreement form and your FAFSA. - For more information, visit www.tulsacc.edu/orientation.